-Speaking of advertising, you will need to promote your industry or educational videos with advertising dollars in order to attract your customers.
+Speaking of advertising, you’ll need to promote your industry or educational videos with advertising dollars in order to attract your customers.
 Learning the right channels for finding and reaching the right prospective customer is paramount to figuring out where and what to spend.

-BONUS TIP: If you’re still struggling to attract prospective Frodos to your company website during the awareness phase, consider making a commercial.
-Commercials are typically short, attention grabbing videos that highlight your company’s best features – either with a clever scene, gorgeous imagery, or a laundry list of exciting features to overwhelm the competition.
-Whether promoted digitally through Facebook ads or broadcast nationally on television, make sure your commercial has a clear problem-solution and a definitive call to action.
+Pro Tip: If you’re still struggling to attract prospective Frodos to your company website during the awareness phase, consider making a commercial.
+Commercials are typically short, attention-grabbing videos that highlight your company’s best features, either with a clever scene, gorgeous imagery, or a laundry list of exciting features to overwhelm the competition.
+Whether promoted digitally through Facebook ads or broadcast nationally on television, make sure your commercial has a clear problem-solution and a definitive call to action (CTA).

 WeWork – Brand Video

 The most popular type of video for this phase would be a brand video, also known as the explainer video.
 Brand videos offer a high-level overview of your company’s mission, which, if done right, should be uniquely tied to the problem your company is aiming to help Frodo fix.
 One added benefit of a brand video in this phase is that since Frodo will likely be introduced to your company through your website, a brand video will feel like a welcome and natural addition to your homepage.